GoogleCloudPlatform/click-to-deploy/k8s/orientdb/README.md

 #### Delete the deployment with the generated manifest file

 Run `kubectl` on the expanded manifest file:
-> **WARNING:** This will also delete your `persistentVolumeClaim`
-> for ActiveMQ, which means that you will lose all of your ActiveMQ data.

 ```shell
 kubectl delete -f ${APP_INSTANCE_NAME}_manifest.yaml --namespace ${NAMESPACE}